zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

     driver_return_code_t    cdio_eject_media_drive (const char *psz_drive)
     driver_return_code_t    cdio_close_tray (const char *psz_drive, driver_id_t *p_driver_id)

-That look mighty fancy and it doesn't seem like we reproduced them exactly in our Perl 6 code.
+That looks mighty fancy and it seems like we haven't reproduced them exactly in our Perl 6 code.
 I'm cheetsy-doodling here a bit: while Str is correct for `const char *`, I looked up what `int` value will work for `p_driver_id` so I don't have to mess with structs or enums, for now.
 I'm also ignoring return types which may be a bad idea and makes my code less predictable and perhaps less